gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 pinched the back of his left hand with the thumb and first finger of his right and jerked.
 Blood welled up where his nails cut the skin.

-One drop, two, three...
-"Good evening, *sra*," Thomas said, bowing politely toward the picture.
+One drop, two, three…  "Good evening, *sra*," Thomas said, bowing politely toward the picture.

 "Where is she?"
 Laeuc whispered.